linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 WARNINGS
 --------

-The following warnings are recognized in the 'ignorewarnings' config file entry:
+The following warnings are recognized in the 'ignorewarnings' and 'ignorewarningsforurls' config file entries:

 **file-anchorcheck-directory**
     A local directory with an anchor, not supported by AnchorCheck.